candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

        95:62:87:c9:c6:4d[...]
 ```

+(Taken from Fedora's Koji build system)

+Note:
+The validity period on this certificate is more than one would expect for a
+plain vanilla certificate identifying a server.

 --
 # Certificate Authorities

-- "CAs" for short
+- *CA* for short
 - Trusted third-parties that put their seal of approval on a certificate
 - The "seal of approval" is based on the CA's private key
-- Commercial CAs will externally verify you before signing
+- Commercial CAs will externally verify you before signing (and charge you
+  some money)
 - CAs sign certificates with other, special certificates
   ```none
   X509v3 extensions: